Ameba-AIoT/ameba-rtos-pro2/project/realtek_amebapro2_v0_example/scenario/ai_glass/Readme.md

 # Realtek SDK Scenario #

-This scenario serves as a template for AI glass scenario
+This scenario is intended for a templete for ai glass scenario

 ## Scenario information ##

-- AI glass scenario template
+- ai glass scenario templete
-- This template provides sample code for users to perform uart communication, video snapshot, video recording, wifi connectivity and file management
+- This templete shows samples for user to do uart communication, video snapshot, video recording, wifi and file management

 ## Update in SDK ##